christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Features like 13313 show that the model is capable of integrating contextual information to inform its ToM abilities.

-Gemma 2 2B shows very sophisticated and distributed behavior for processing ToM scenarios.
+Gemma-2-2B shows very sophisticated and distributed behavior for processing ToM scenarios.
 The model appears to have developed specialized concepts for handling various aspects of ToM processing including belief representation, spatial processing, temporal sequencing and integration of contradictory information.

 All of this allows the model to maintain multiple representations simultaneously (reality vs. belief) and process complex ToM scenarios by integrating information across these various specialized features.
 The presence of these features in the MLPs suggests that much of the complex processing for ToM is happening in the DOLMs feed-forward networks, complementing the information flow in the residual stream.